Difference Between Branch Banking and Agent Banking

 What is Agent Banking?

-Agent Banking is a Banking system that mainly connects unserved or underserved rural people, small businesses, etc. Banking services are provided by agents on behalf of a bank to the customers.
+Agent Banking is a Banking system that mainly connects unserved or underserved rural people, small businesses, etc. Agents provide banking services on behalf of a bank to the customers.

 A user can deposit, withdraw, send money or apply for a loan with the help of these agents.

-Anyone can be an agent like a mobile network operator, a pharmacy, a post office, or any other shop.
-It let them connect any bank from any part of the world to any isolated location.
+Anyone can be an agent, like a mobile network operator, a pharmacy, a post office, or any other shop.
+It lets them connect any bank from any part of the world to any isolated location.

 It has to perform the task under the guidance of the main bank.

-Agent Banking has many agents equipped with any machine like POS, card reader, bar code scanner, a mobile phone, or a personal computer to perform the task on behalf of the bank.
+Agent Banking has many agents equipped with any machine like a POS, card reader, bar code scanner, mobile phone, or personal computer to perform the task on behalf of the bank.

 These devices help them to connect with bank servers.
-The agent can verify the customer by asking for a PIN or sometimes even a biometric.
+The agent can verify the customer by requesting a PIN or a biometric.

-Many financial institutions used agents to divert the crowd from their branch to an agent, and sometimes, they use an agent to reach remote places.
-Banking agents are an important part of mobile banking as they perform many tasks using mobile-only.
+Many financial institutions use agents to divert the crowd from their branch to an agent, and sometimes, they use an agent to reach remote places.
+Banking agents are essential to mobile banking as they perform many tasks using mobile-only.

 agent banking